 Make Plans for the Future

 You might be surprised how many loved ones want to play an active part in their end of life experience.
-From choosing the flowers, to picking out a cremation urn, you might find out that they'd enjoy the process of having some say in their final arrangements.
+From choosing the flowers, to picking out a funeral urn for ashes, you might find out that they'd enjoy the process of having some say in their final arrangements.

 While you might steer towards a colorful adult urn, you might find out that they had something more subdued in mind.
 They might even hope to stay as close to you as possible, in which case they might wish you, their friends or other relatives to have cremation urn bracelets.